 Do you like to read business books?
 Do you work at a credit union?
 Are you trying to figure out how to help your credit union dominate your market?
 Does your credit union need to connect with members more effectively?
 Do you feel like credit unions should collaborate more?

-If you have these questions, then you gotta check out these books.
+If you have these questions, then you must check out these books.

 As a speaker on bank and credit union technology and trends, I regularly get questions from people about my favorite books that have influenced my credit union and entrepreneurial careers.
 Some of these are timeless, and some of these are timely.
 I hope you enjoy.